selfishprimate/gerillass-docs/content/docs/latest/border-box.md

 {{< /highlightwrap >}}

 {{< highlightwrap class="example">}}
-Pass the `only` value as an argument to apply the style rules to only one specific HTML element.
+Pass the `only` value as an argument to apply the style rules to only to the selected element.
 {{< highlight scss >}}
 .element {
   @include border-box("only");